 Why Rent Equipment?

 Skiing and snowboarding equipment can be a large investment and buying the wrong equipment can be a costly mistake.
 Renting gear gives you an opportunity to test it before you buy it.
 Demos are available to rent if you are looking to upgrade your gear.
+Renting at Diamond Peak gives you the ability to exchange equipment if you decide you need a different boot size or different ski or snowboard length after you try them out on the mountain.
+You can even change from snowboarding to skiing part way through the day!

 What to drink / Where to eat